mnedzka/tdd-sec/README.md

 Test it with 'OAuth2: exchange code for token' and manually in your browser.

-If you don't see 'github user' in the browser after github redirect to out page refresh the page.
+If you don't see 'github user' in the browser after github redirect to our page , refresh the page.
 We'll fix it later.

-### Unhappy path: incorrect or expired token [oauth_incorrect_code]
+### Unhappy path: incorrect or expired code [oauth_incorrect_code]

 Run this test: 'OAuth2: incorrect or expired code'